RWTH-EBC/BUDO/README.md

 At the end, three more free categories can be added (e.g. unit).
 These are separated from the rest of the standard by a ```§``` at the beginning.

-You can access the BUDO Creator via the following [link](https://github.com/RWTH-EBC/BUDO/tree/master/Excel-Table).
+You can access the Excel BUDO Creator via the following [link](https://github.com/RWTH-EBC/BUDO/tree/master/Excel-Table).
+A Google Spreadsheet version is for testing available under the following [link](https://docs.google.com/spreadsheets/d/1irBxSYUZWAnswR2uyZlXsgReJTcwf_vETIxmwAzKYMQ/edit#gid=0).
+If you need a personal version of the Google Spreadsheet version, please contact the [BUDO Schema Team](mailto:info@budo-schema.de).
+We will provide the spreadsheet very soon.

 # Basic principles of BUDO